ChrisR2487/Dyanmic-Programming/README.md

 # Dyanmic-Programming
-An assignment that solved for my algorithms class at Penn Sate.
+An assignment that I've solved for my algorithms class at Penn Sate.
 Using 4 different approaches to solve the Lego Towers problem.
 Approaches include:
 -Top-Down using hash map as a memo table
 -Bottom-up using a hash map as a memo table